sja-thedude/OOP-School-Library/README.md

 # OOP-School-Library

 > This project is made as part of Module 4 Week 3.
 You are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-The app that you will create will allow a you to so.
+The app that you will create will allow you to so.

 ## Built With